TerryHowe/coopernetes/ansible/README.md

 # Coopernetes Deployment

-Coopernetes deployment uses Ansible to automate deployment
+Coopernetes deployment uses Ansible to automate deployment.
+Just like chickens, our Raspberry Pis should be livestock, not pets.
+Make deployment to them easy so we are not so attached when they get killed by a bear.

 ## Development Setup